Best Lightroom Export Settings For Facebook 2023

 3.3.
 Image Sizing

 I have already explained the different image resolutions for different types of pictures on Facebook.
-So, use it to enter these details.
+You can use it to enter these details.

 Leave the “Don’t Enlarge” option unticked.
 Set the resolution to be 240 pixels per inch for Facebook.